Trump tweets send stinging message to countless Americans

 “It’s super frustrating to always be on the defensive,” Qureshi, a native Midwesterner and daughter of Pakistani immigrants who remembers first being told to “go back to your weird country” as a sixth grader.
 She is now 30 and living in Chicago.

 Qureshi was recently at a downtown park and a stranger said: “I’m going to assume that you were not born here.
-Have you seen the Wizard of Oz?”
+Have you seen ‘The Wizard of Oz?'”

-“I immediately looked at him and said, ‘I’ve seen the Wizard of Oz.
+“I immediately looked at him and said, ‘I’ve seen ‘The Wizard of Oz.’
 Why would you assume that?'” she said.
 “He should not be asking that question.
 It’s the immediate assumption that because I do cover my hair in public and I am obviously a Muslim.”

 She says she is “as American as it gets.
 Been here my whole life, visited my parents’ birth country once.
 It almost feels like we’re going backwards.”